AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Automatically Disable BLE Server When Not Needed**
    The BLE Server is now automatically disabled once Wi-Fi is connected.
 Note: This behavior applies exclusively to the Stock Firmware.

+- **Fixed Memory Reading for Some Intercom Models**
+   The memory will now be correctly read from your indoor station.

 ### 🚨 Breaking Changes
 - **Separate Event entities**